An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-Rear Adm.
-Stephen Barnett, second from the left, commander, Navy Closure Task Force-Red Hill (NCTF-RH), provides a progress update on the decommissioning of the Red Hill Bulk Fuel Storage Facility (RHBFSF) to Rep. Ed Case on Joint Base Pearl Harbor-Hickam, Hawaii, April 25, 2025.
+A Navy Closure Task Force-Red Hill (NCTF-RH) community liaison officer speaks with visitors from the National Academies of Sciences, Engineering, and Medicine during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, June 24, 2025.
 Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)

-Rep. Ed Case receives a progress update brief on the decommissioning of the Red Hill Bulk Fuel Storage Facility (RHBFSF) from Rear Adm.
-Marc Williams, deputy commander, Navy Closure Task Force-Red Hill (NCTF-RH), on Joint Base Pearl Harbor-Hickam, Hawaii, April 25, 2025.
+Steven Chow, far right, deputy facilities director, Navy Closure Task Force-Red Hill (NCTF-RH) speaks with visitors from the National Academies of Sciences, Engineering, and Medicine as they view fuel tank 19 during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Honolulu, June 24, 2025.
 Charged with the safe decommissioning of the facility, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 NCTF-RH continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as it safely and deliberately decommissions the RHBFSF.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Glenn Slaughter)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Krystal Diaz)

 SAFE.
 DELIBERATE.
 ENGAGED.
 COMMITTED.